 Budgeting or budget is basically planning all your revenue and expenses ahead.
 Companies usually project their revenue and expenses for a specific time period, basing it on different external and internal factors.
-A budget can be for a quarter or half-year or a year.
-There can be various types of budget on the basis of purpose you want to the budget for and also on the basis of budgeting approaches.
+A budget can be for a quarter or half-year, or a year.
+There can be various types of budgets on the basis of the purpose you want to the budget for and also on the basis of budgeting approaches.
 Let’s see some of the popular budgeting examples:

 Budgeting Examples – Purpose

 Company A makes mobile phones.
-For next four years, the company expects to sell 2000, 2200, 2500 and 3000 units respectively.
-The selling price per unit if $50, and is expected to increase to $55, $60 and $65 in a second, third and fourth year respectively.
+The company expects to sell 2000, 2200, 2500 and 3000 units for the next four years.
+The selling price per unit is $50 and is expected to increase to $55, $60, and $65 in the second, third, and fourth years respectively.
 Also, the company expects to offer a 2% discount on the sales price for all four years.
 Following will be the sales budget for the company:

 |Year 1||Year 2||Year 3||Year 4|

 |Total Sales (A*B)||$100,000||$121,000||$150,000||$195,000|

 As the name suggests, in this type of budget, the company includes any addition that it plans or expects to go ahead with.
 Let’s see an example of an Incremental Budget: